WidosFTW/falcon-bms-simfeedback/README.md

 https://github.com/WidosFTW/falcon-bms-simfeedback/releases

-If you want to build it yourself, just open the .csproj inside of the Falcon folder.
+If you want to build it yourself, just open the .csproj inside of the Falcon folder with Visual Studio.